Viijay-Kr/react-ts-css/README.md

 [Demo](https://github.com/Viijay-Kr/react-ts-css/tree/main/assets/css-variables.gif)

 - Completion of variables across all the css modules
-  - `reactTsCSS.cssAutoComplete` - setting for this feature
+  - `reactTsScss.cssAutoComplete` - setting for this feature

 ### [Variable Definitions](https://code.visualstudio.com/docs/languages/css#_go-to-declaration-and-find-references) - **[Only CSS]**

 - Definition of variables across all the css modules
-  - `reactTsCSS.cssDefinitions` - setting for this feature
+  - `reactTsScss.cssDefinitions` - setting for this feature

 ### [Syntax Colors and Presentation](https://code.visualstudio.com/docs/languages/css#_syntax-coloring-color-preview) - **[Only CSS]**

 - Color Presentations and color information for variables across all the css modules
-  - `reactTsCSS.cssSyntaxColor` - setting for this feature
+  - `reactTsScss.cssSyntaxColor` - setting for this feature
     > VS codes built in support for CSS Language is limited to the current active file.So the above features are limited to active file and hence any access to variables from different modules won't work until you install React CSS modules

 ## Casings